 At CEM, we aim to be the foremost global knowledge hub for creative solutions of business issues in emerging markets.
-We dedicate to building a globally networked research platform for emerging markets that contributes to knowledge enhancement and sustained value creation for business leaders, entrepreneurs, and policy-makers.
+We are dedicated to building a globally networked research platform for emerging markets that contributes to knowledge enhancement and sustained value creation for business leaders, entrepreneurs, and policymakers.

-Nanyang Centre for Emerging Markets (CEM) aims to be an influential knowledge hub for business issues in emerging markets.
-Emerging markets have been the main engine of global growth over the last three decades.
-Following the early rise of China and other BRIC countries, there will continue to be new blocs of emerging markets, such as ASEAN and Southeast Asia, to drive the global growth in coming decades.
+Nanyang Centre for Emerging Markets (CEM) aims to be an influential knowledge hub for business issues in emerging markets, which have been the main engine of global growth over the last three decades.
+Following the early rise of China and other BRIC (Brazil, Russia, India and China) countries, there will continue to be new blocs of emerging markets, such as ASEAN and Southeast Asia, to drive the global growth in coming decades.

 The surge of emerging markets in the global economy has transformed the geopolitics, investment flows, and global businesses.
 Western multinational firms (MNCs) rushed into emerging markets for new business opportunities that would help sustain their growth.
 The fast economic growth also offered sufficient capital for emerging market multinationals (EMMs) to emerge as global leaders in various sectors.
 EMMs now account for almost one-third of the global Fortune 500 while the presence of the U.S. MNCs in the same list has continuously declined since the early 2000s.

 Have these investments in and out of emerging markets been successful?
 Some have enjoyed a great return but there have also been many that have struggled or failed miserably with a huge loss.
 The difficulties and losses in emerging markets are mostly due to the misunderstanding and ignorance of the unique characteristics of emerging market economies and companies.
 Western MNCs often operate in emerging markets under inappropriate assumptions while EMMs struggle in their international growth due to the lack of firm capabilities.